-My office hours are on Wednesdays from 12:15 p.m.-1:15 p.m. and for your convenience, I am available throughout the week via Zoom.
-I encourage you to touch base with me frequently.
-Please e-mail me to set up a mutually convenient time.
+My office hours are on Wednesdays from 11:00 a.m.-12:00 p.m.
+All meetings will be held on Zoom.
+Please e-mail me to set up a meeting during my prescribed office hours or I'll be happy to arrange another mutually convenient time.